 Last week, I wrote about the Academy Awards and the ways in which mental health themes were addressed in certain movies nominated for Best Picture.
 This week, we had the privilege of presenting an award of our own.
 The Global Mental Health Program Award for Innovation in the Arts was presented to Tony Award winning playwright and performer Sarah Jones – for her extraordinary artistry that advances understanding and conversation about mental health.

 Sarah Jones, in her one-woman show, Sell/Buy/Date, and with many credits as a writer and performer, has been a voice for justice, for women, and for mental health.
-Sarah Jones is funny, bold, provocative and insightful.
+Sarah Jones is funny, bold, provocative, and insightful.
 Congratulations and thank you Sarah!

 Sell / Buy / Date.
 In just under 90-minutes, Sarah Jones brings to life more than 15 different characters – slipping into the soul of each one with no costume changes.
 Relying on minimal use of props, like a pair of glasses or a cigarette, she adopts different postures, voice and message, and seamlessly but dramatically embodies highly distinct characters such that each seems to take over her very being.
-These varied characters are each invoked to contribute to her imagined futurist class lecture on the sex trade and what selling and buying women and sex means for the health of those involved.
+These varied characters are each invoked to contribute to her imagined futurist class lecture on the sex trade and what selling and buying women mean for the health of those involved.
 Her performance is masterful and moving.

 Sex work and sex trafficking.
 Through her many characters, Sarah Jones captures a multitude of views on this age-old industry.
 Today, more than 4 million people are sex-trafficked in the world, nearly all of them women.
 More than a million are girls under the age of 18.
 With humor, satire and provocative honesty, she made me think about who, how and why people buy and sell their bodies.
-Economically and/or socially vulnerable, most women and girls who are recruited to the sex trade are report histories of poverty, societal isolation, drug addiction, violence in the family, a history of child sexual abuse, family dysfunction, school failure, or a history of criminal behavior.
+Economically and/or socially vulnerable, most women and girls who are recruited to the sex trade report histories of poverty, societal isolation, drug addiction, violence in the family, a history of child sexual abuse, family dysfunction, school failure, or a history of criminal behavior.

 Victim or Right?
 With yesterday being International Women’s Day, it is a good time to ask what today’s feminists think about the issue of sex work.
 At first glance, we might think the answer would be obvious.
 The Feminist Movement was founded on principles of protecting women from exploitation and promoting women’s equality so true feminists would unequivocally oppose the trade.
 But it’s not so simple.
 Playing Bella (named after Bella Abzug), Jones portrays the emerging voice of some new feminists who want to defend sex work as a woman’s choice.
-It made me cringe in my seat
+It made me cringe in my seat.

 What would Gloria Steinem say?
 I had the chance to ask Gloria Steinem what she thinks of this new version of feminism?
 In her exceedingly wise and gracious way, she fully supported the idea that the feminist voice needs to defend women’s rights to pursue meaningful work and purposeful lives as they design them.
 Without missing a beat, she also said that when women have equal rights, equal access to education and equal economic opportunities that enable them to care for themselves and their families, it would be the rare and unusual case that a woman would opt to sell her body for pay.